 You need to make sure you have a spare tire that is in good working order; well inflated with good tread.
 You also need to know how to change a flat tire.
 Lastly, make sure you have the equipment to change the tire; a Jack and a tire metal rod.

 Make sure that your brake pads are in good shape and that your brake system is functioning properly.
-If you have any doubts about them, have them checked and changed if necessary.
-Top up your brakes fluid too.
+If you have any doubts about them, have them checked by companies that offer brake repair in Sacramento, or repair wherever you are based, to ensure your vehicle is running smoothly.
+Make sure to top up your brake fluid too.

 If you are planning to go deep into the countryside, you may need to carry an extra gas can or two.
 You don’t want to get stranded in the middle of nowhere when you ran out of gas.